 Another Opportunity has 4 OpportunityLineItems (shown as Products):

 This Account then gets deleted.
 On the next data backup run, we see that we have the deleted Account along with its 2 Opportunities and 7 OpportunityLineItems.
-We select Restore with dependencies , using the deleted Account as the Base object (red box).
+We select Restore records with dependent objects with dependencies, using the deleted Account as the Base object.

 When we open the Restore from Account page, the Child relationships are populated.
 We can see the Account object has Opportunities as a child: